isabella232/uport-ios-demo/README.md

 ## Getting Started With the Demo App

-The **uPort** iOS SDK and its constituting frameworks use [Carthage](https://github.com/Carthage/Carthage) as dependency manager.
+The **uPort** iOS SDK and its frameworks use [Carthage](https://github.com/Carthage/Carthage) as dependency manager.
 We chose Carthage over [CocoaPods](https://cocoapods.org) because it's simple and nonintrusive.

 ### Installing Carthage